OpenCyphal/specification/README.md

 Always insert a non-breakable space before reference: `refer to section~\ref{sec:chapter_section}`.

+When referring to a category of identifiers, put a hyphen before "ID"; for example: "node-ID" is correct, "node ID" is not.

 ### Rigging

 In order to refer to a DSDL definition, use macro `\DSDLReference{}`.